What are corporate cards, and does your business need them?

 This is where a corporate card can become a viable option for your business.

-So what is a corporate card?
+What is a corporate card?

 How does a corporate card differ from a regular credit card?